furfsky/furfsky.github.io/README.md

 Where everything in http://furfsky.net takes place.

 ## Explaining the repo
 This GitHub repo is the backbone for all files necessary for http://furfsky.net to provide the best experience possible for you as you learn about the FurfSky Reborn pack.
-(Granted, we're still missing an SSL certificate as of the commit date of this version of this `README.md` version... but that's beside the point.)
+(Granted, we're still missing an SSL certificate as of the commit date of this version of this `README.md` file... but that's beside the point.)

 The most probable reason you're here is because of the many commits that happen in the `#website-and-bot-updates-and-developments` text channel in the FurfSky Reborn Discord server (https://discord.gg/fsr).
 As such, the main attraction of this GitHub repository is `data.js`, located in the `scripts` folder.